 Some methods for this can be found at:

-- Generate static HTML pages based on given metadata.
+- Generate static or dynamic HTML pages based on given metadata.

 - Store generated metadata pages within a Pair Tree directory structure.

-- Display static HTML pages for item view based on a URL.
+- Display HTML pages for item view based on a URL.

 An example method for producing static HTML pages from JSON metadata can be found here.
 This is the method currently used to produce pages for the Kentucky Digital Newspaper Program.